 Listen to Shoe Lady by E.V.
 Crowe

 Shoe Lady by E.V.
-Crowe will be broadcast on BBC Radio 4 over the weekend of 13 -14 June as part of LOCKDOWN Theatre Festival.
+Crowe was broadcast on BBC Radio 4 on 13 June as part of the LOCKDOWN Theatre Festival and is available on BBC Sounds for 30 days.
+Listen here

 “Shoe Lady had a week to go when we decided to close the theatre.
 One of thousands of shows across the country that were never able to reach their full audience.
 This festival allows more people to hear the work and begins to create a sense of the breadth, passion, imagination and talent of this country’s incredible range of theatre-makers.
 While our industry is on hold, this festival reminds us of why we love telling stories and sharing them with audiences.” – Vicky Featherstone